 Just when we thought the collaboration was over, the distillers at Jameson Irish Whiskey found a way to bring it all full circle.

 We were invited to Great Divide Brewing Co’s Barrel Bar to celebrate the release of this neighborhood edition of Jameson Caskmates.
-We enjoyed samples of the new Great Divide Brewing infused Caskmates, both straight, and in a Short and Stout style cocktail using Yeti stout syrup.
-(Go make one yourself, it’s de-freaking-licious!)
-Brian at Great Divide also showed us around the brewery and barrel aging room, and even poured us a few other barrel-aged Great Divide beers.
+We enjoyed samples of the new Great Divide Brewing infused Caskmates, both straight, and in a cocktail using Yeti stout syrup which was incredibly delicious!
+Brian at Great Divide also showed us around the brewery and barrel aging room and even poured us a few other barrel-aged Great Divide beers.
 It was an incredible experience, filled with great craft beers and fine, Irish whiskey.

 Jameson & Great Divide, A Perfect Collaboration Match